bat/bat/doc/manual/integration.md

 `kIntMonteCarlo` | Sample mean.
 Usually least efficient.
 `kIntCuba` | Use a method from cuba.
 `kIntGrid` | Approximate Riemann sum over a dense grid for \f$d \leq 3 \f$.
 `kIntLaplace` | Laplace approxation.
 Only approximately valid for peaked unimodal integrands.
-Usually very fast.
+Incorrect if distribution is heavy tailed or if the mode is near a boundary.
+Very fast.
+No uncertainty estimate.
+Only method implemented on the log scale.
 `kIntDefault` | Use Cuba if available.
 Else use `kIntGrid` for \f$d \leq 3 \f$ and `kIntMonteCarlo` for \f$d > 3 \f$.

+General termination criteria for all integration methods except `kIntLaplace` are the desired absolute precision \f$\epsilon_a\f$ and relative precision \f$\epsilon_r\f$ and the minimum and maximum number of iterations:

+@code{.cpp}
+m.SetAbsolutePrecision(1e-6);
+m.SetRelativePrecision(1e-8);
+m.SetNIterationsMin(2000);
+m.SetNIterationsMax(50000);
+@endcode

+The integration terminates if
+\f{equation}{
+|Z-\hat{Z}| \leq \max(\epsilon_a, \epsilon_r Z)
+\f}
+where \f$\hat{Z}\f$ is the current estimate of the evidence.

+@subsection sec-int-rescale Rescaling

+In case the log likelihood is very small or very large, going to the linear scale may take it to exactly zero or infinity in finite precision.
+This often happens in practice if the log likelihood is a sum of `N` terms.
+For example, assume each factor is 0.5.
+Then \f$\exp(0.5 N)=\infty\f$ on the computer for
+\f$N \geq 1420\f$ using double precision.
+To avoid this problem, you can rescale the log likelihood by manually subtracting the value at the mode inside `LogLikelihood`.

+Another option, if requirements are satisfied, is to use the Laplace method.
+It is naturally implemented on the log scale.
+While the standard interface to all integration methods via `BCIntegrate::Normalize()` always transforms to the linear scale, calling `BCIntegrate::IntegrateLaplace()` directly returns the evidence on the log scale.

+@subsection sec-int-cuba Cuba

 The Cuba package itself has four different integration methods.
-Select the Cuba method with
+Cuba is an external dependency; see the installation instructions on how to build BAT with Cuba support.
+If Cuba is available, select the Cuba method with
 @code{.cpp}
 m.SetCubaIntegrationMethod(method);
 m.Integrate();